-Manage EDR integration plugins for macOS
+Manage endpoint security integration plugins for macOS

-To enable plugins on macOS devices, you need to configure and push a managed app configuration using your device management solution.
+To enable plugins on macOS devices, you need to configure and deploy a managed app configuration using your device management solution.
 The configuration enables Okta Verify to collect trust signals from your EDR client running on the same device.

 Currently, Okta EDR integration for macOS only supports CrowdStrike ZTA.
 Support for other EDR solutions is planned for the future.